Core Concepts

 - An intensity score (how strongly expressed)

-Signals describe the user's experience — never solutions or implementation direction.
-They stay in the user's world.
-Tasks and solutions come later.
+Evidence describes the user's experience — never solutions or implementation direction.
+It stays in the user's world.
+Work items and solutions come later.

 Priority is calculated from:

-- Frequency — how many sessions mention this issue
+- Frequency — how many interviews mention this issue

 - Recency — how recently it was mentioned